liemluong/data-512-final/README.md

 * Creative Commons Attribution CC BY standard.
 This data is provided free of charge.

 #### Recommended citation:
-* Thomas Hale, Tilbe Atav, Laura Hallas, Beatriz Kira, Toby Phillips, Anna Petherick, Annalena Pott.
+> Thomas Hale, Tilbe Atav, Laura Hallas, Beatriz Kira, Toby Phillips, Anna Petherick, Annalena Pott.
 Variation in US states’ responses to COVID-19.
-Blavatnik School of Government.
+Blavatnik School of Government

 The dataset contains the indicators in four groups.
 For the purpose of this analysis, we concentrate on the relationship of containment & closure policies and health system policies.
 - C - containment and closure policies